MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/importing-an-xsd-based-pip.md

 ### To import an XSD-based PIP

-1. Download the XSD-based PIP .zip file from RosettaNet.org or from CIDX.org.
-Extract the files from the .zip file.
+1. Download the XSD-based PIP .zip file from [GS1 RosettaNet website](https://www.gs1us.org/resources/rosettanet) or the [CIDX website](https://oagi.org/pages/chem-estandards).

+1. Extract the files from the .zip file.
 The files that you need will be in the subfolders of the XML folder.

 2. Open Visual Studio.
 Create a new BizTalk project.